Raji93/raji-ai-lab/README.md

 # 🔭 Raji's AI Lab

-Artifacts, playbooks, and hands-on labs from AI community events, workshops, and talks I've facilitated — for product managers, builders, and anyone curious about applied AI.
+Artifacts, playbooks, and hands-on labs from AI community events, workshops, and talks I've facilitated — for Product managers, builders, and anyone curious about applied AI.

 I'm Rajya Laxmi Yellajosyula (Raji), Senior AI Product Manager at Microsoft.
+I frequently speak about my work in the AI space at conferences like Microsoft Build, Microsoft Ignite, Oracle AI World, and online technical webinars.
+Lately, I've also been focused on raising community awareness around AI and AI product management more broadly.

-This repo is where each session I run gets a permanent, usable home — so if you were in the room, you can come back to it, and if you weren't, you can still get the full playbook.
+This repository is a one-stop shop for the events I've conducted and supported as hands-on exercises — so if you were in the room, you can come back to it, and if you weren't, you can still get the full playbook.

 ## Sessions in this lab